lm3nitro/Projects/Introduction.md

 Beyond the Highlights:

 While the above projects showcase a portion of my expertise, my portfolio extends far beyond these examples.
 These endeavors reflect my commitment to continuous learning and adapting to evolving cybersecurity challenges.

-Lessons learned: Completing these projects has allowed me to apply my knowledge by simulating real-world scenarios.
+Completing these projects has allowed me to apply my knowledge by simulating real-world scenarios.
 I was able to gain hands-on experience utilizing a broad range of cybersecurity and networking tools and technologies.

 I am excited to explore opportunities where I can contribute my skills and knowledge to safeguard organizations against cyber threats and drive innovation in cybersecurity practices.

+I invite you to explore my portfolio to see how I have applied my skills to real-world scenarios and challenges.

+Links:

+Linkedin:
+Credly: